johannes-z/mkdocs-statblock-plugin/README.md

 # mkdocs statblock plugin

 This mkdocs plugin scans your files for `statblock` code blocks and renders them as statblocks.
-Right now, it only supports Pathfinder 1e statblocks.
-The statblock code blocks are formatted as yaml.
+The statblock templates are defined with jinja templates, which allows for great flexibility and thus supports virtually any system - all you need is data in yaml format, and the template.

 ## Installation